Ge-based Clinopyroxene series: first principles and experimental local probe study: Conclusions

 \section{Conclusions}

 We have undertaken DFT calculations to obtain the structural and electronic properties of the \ce{\textit{A}MnGe2O6} clinopyroxene systems, with $\textit{A}=\rm {Be, Mg, Ca, Sr}$.
 We found, through enthalpy of formation calculations, that the Be- and Mg-based systems are not thermodynamically stable against dissociation into the stable constituent oxides \ce{BeGeO3} or \ce{MgGeO3} and \ce{MnGeO3}.
 On the other hand, the Ca- and Sr-based systems are thermodynamically stable against dissociation and, accordingly, have been realized experimentally.
 From the PDOS, we found that the strongly correlated Mn $3d$-states form the narrow band close to the VBM together with the O $p$-states.
 The CBM is composed mainly of low density hybridized $p$-states of O and Ge and, for higher energies, the density of states significantly increases forming a narrow resonant band that is mainly composed of the anti-bound unnocupied Mn $3d$-states.
-The theoretical band gaps of \ce{CaMnGe2O6} and \ce{SrMnGe2O6} compounds, computed using the PBE+$U$ approximation, are 1.82 eV and 1.70 eV, respectively.
+The theoretical electronic band gaps of \ce{CaMnGe2O6} and \ce{SrMnGe2O6} compounds, computed using the PBE+$U$ approximation were found to be significantly underestimated by comparison to the experimental optical gaps obtained through reflectometry, whereas calculations using the HSE06 hybrid functional were able to closely replicate the experimental results.
 The calculated effective masses of the charge carriers of the two studied pristine compounds show considerable differences, which implies that the separation of the electron–hole pairs can be enhanced, thus improving the photoelectric efficiency.
 By considering the Cd dopants, we do not observe much variation on the value of the charge carrier masses, whereas a decrease of the band-gap widths is observed.

-The temperature behavior of the experimental EFG $V_{zz}$ fractions, labeled EFG\textsuperscript{\ce{SMGO1}} and EFG\textsuperscript{\ce{CMGO1}}, respectively related to the Cd probe on the \ce{SrMnGe2O6} and \ce{CaMnGe2O6} compounds, fits precisely, according to the Bayer-Kushida model \cite {Bayer1951,kushida1955influence,kushida1956dependence}, with a single phonon frequency, producing frequencies of $8.01(7) \times 10^{12}$ and $10.0(2) \times 10^{12}$ respectively, suggesting that their behavior can be attributed to a phonon contribution to $V_{zz}$.